-You can use the information presented in the graphs and tables in this section as guides when evaluating job candidates; however, we strongly recommend that you collect and validate your own data.
-The applicant pool in your organization may differ from the study sample presented in this manual.
+You can use the information in Tables 1 and 2 as a guide when evaluating job candidates; however, we strongly recommend that you collect and validate your own assessment data.
+The applicant/employee pool in your organization may differ from the study sample presented in this manual.
 Factors such as geographic location, business category and job responsibilities may have a significant effect on assessment scores.

-One way to develop your own norms and benchmarks is to administer the C.S.A. to your current employees.
+One way to develop your own norms and benchmarks is to administer the W.S.A. to your current employees.
 This will allow you to compare the scores of your top performers with those of your less productive employees.
 The information then can serve as a guide during your applicant evaluation process.

-In addition, if you can establish and document that, in general, high scorers on specific Scales are also your better-performing employees, this can serve as an initial step in establishing the validity of the C.S.A. within your organization.
+In addition, if you can establish and document that, in general, high scorers on specific Scales are also your better-performing employees, this can serve as an initial step in establishing the validity of the W.S.A. within your organization.

-If you do administer the C.S.A. to your employees to establish company-specific norms, make sure your employees understand that the results of your study will be used for norm development only, and that their employment status will in no way be affected by their scores.
+If you do administer the W.S.A. to your employees for establishing company-specific norms, make sure your employees understand that the results of your study will be used for norm development only and that their employment status will in no way be affected by their scores.

 The EEOC and the Uniform Guidelines on Employee Selection Procedures recommend that job analyses be performed in conjunction with validation studies to determine the job-relatedness of each assessment and other selection tools used throughout the hiring process.
-It is the employer's responsibility to periodically monitor its employment-screening process to ensure that it is fair and valid.
+It is the employer's responsibility to periodically monitor its employment screening process to ensure that it is fair and valid.